Bellevue 2044 - Future Land Use

 The housing we focus on should be dense housing and not purely luxury.
 Luxury looks really cool and that's great, but there needs to be more housing that's more affordable than that (and not just for Affordable Housing)

-bellevue resident 7 months ago
+bellevue resident about 1 year ago

 Page last updated: 07 Mar 2024, 11:18 AM